emdezla/RoadSegmentation/README.md

 + `run.py`:  Script that directly loads the U-net model from `modelUNET.h5` and performs classification on the test set.
 If one wants to train the model instead of loading it, the TRAIN variable in the `run.py` file can be set to True.
 By default, it is set to False.

 There are also the following folders:
++ `Experimentation`: Contains several notebooks where we tried different models and parameters
-+ `Datasets`: Cointains the training and the testing data.
++ `Datasets`: Cointains the training and the testing data (must be download from [AICrowd](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation-2019/dataset_files)
-+ `Predictions`: Contains the predicted masks.
++ `Predictions`: Contains the predicted masks (empty before running)
 + `Submissions`: Contains subfolders (named after the hour/date they were created) and these subfolders cointain the submission file as well as the model that resulted in this submission.
-A new subfolder is created each time a submission is created, except for le logistic regression submission, for which only the submission file is saved.
+A new subfolder is created each time a submission is created, except for le logistic regression submission, for which only the submission file is saved (empty before running)
-+ `Checkpoints`: Contains the checkpoints of the model that is being trained, for safe keeping.
++ `Checkpoints`: Contains the checkpoints of the model that is being trained, for safe keeping (empty before running)
-+ `Experimentation`: Contains several notebooks where we tried different models and parameters

 ### Setup